ratwolfzero/hopalong_python/README.md

 Have fun.

-Idea for statistics: Histogram to display How many pixels have been hit how many times?
-0 = no hit
+Idea for statistics (advanced version): Histogram for pixel density (hits)

     ...